 - Exercises to improve range of motion, strengthen the leg, and reduce the loss of muscle strength and function are recommended before discharge.

 - Cryotherapy and gait training are typically initiated, along with a home exercise program before discharge from the hospital.

 - Most of the pain is experienced during the first 2 weeks after the surgery.
 A patient may be able to stop using ambulation aid or crutches and resume their normal activities within 6 weeks after the surgery.

 - The pain and use of pain killers will gradually decrease over 6 weeks and can drive within 3 to 6 weeks.

 - The pain and swelling in the leg usually subside within 3 - 4 months after knee replacement surgery.

 - Swelling in the leg can take upto a year to normalize.
 The new knee implanted will take up to 2 years to recover after your operation.
 During which, the scar tissue will heal, and muscle functioning can be restored by exercise.

-Even after you have recovered, orthopedic surgeons recommend avoiding extreme movements or sports like skiing, mountain biking which involves a risk of falling.
+Even after you have recovered, best knee replacement surgeons recommend avoiding extreme movements or sports like skiing, mountain biking which involves a risk of falling.
 Consult your doctor or a physiotherapist on how to recover early from a knee replacement surgery.